 - 2015: The Permanent Housing Program grew to include rental assistance, allowing for additional housing, case management, and follow-up to qualified individuals and families throughout Elk and Cameron counties.

-- 2017: CAPSEA becomes the only certified Trauma Incident Reduction (TIR) Therapy victim service agency in the state of Pennsylvania, improving the organization’s ability to provide life-changing therapy services.
+- 2017: CAPSEA becomes the only certified Trauma Incident Reduction (TIR) Counseling victim service agency in the state of Pennsylvania, improving the organization’s ability to provide life-changing therapy services.

 Learn more about how you can help